 - Acceptance of the project as a work item by the TC; - The creation of a Committee Draft (for consideration by the members of the TC) by Experts in the field under the leadership of a Project Leader appointed by the TC (this may require moving through a number of Working Drafts developed and reviewed by the Experts); - The commenting and voting on this Committee Draft by the P members of the TC (again, this stage may take several drafts, until consensus general agreement is reached; the group of Experts will act as an Editing Committee to resolve the comments received); - The formal voting and commenting ('enquiry') by all national member bodies within ISO on the Draft International Standard (DIS) which results from the TC review of the Committee Draft at this stage, two thirds of votes must be positive and no more than one quarter negative.
-Comments may accompany the votes, and the Chairman of the TC is responsible for attempting to reconcile as many of the comments as possible; - The formal approval of the Final Draft International Standard (FDIS) resulting from the 'enquiry' stage by all national bodies within ISO; the approval criteria are as in the vote on the DIS; - The publication of the document as an International Standard (after correcting any textual errors found in the FDIS stage).
+Comments may accompany the votes, and the Chairman of the TC is responsible for attempting to reconcile as many of the comments as possible1; - The formal approval of the Final Draft International Standard (FDIS) resulting from the 'enquiry' stage by all national bodies within ISO; the approval criteria are as in the vote on the DIS; - The publication of the document as an International Standard (after correcting any textual errors found in the FDIS stage).

-A key element in this process is the requirement for consensus to be reached before the document can move to each successive stage - this inevitably increases the time required for a document to progress through to a published standard.
+A key element in this process is the requirement for consensus to be reached before the document can move to each successive stage - this ensures wide agreement on the content but generally increases the time required for a document to progress through to a published standard.
 This lapse time leaves open the possibility that key players will have created their own de facto standards before the official standard is published.
 The use of fast-tracking of documents (see also Section C6) created by other organisations significantly shortens the development process, as such documents enter at the DIS stage.
+Another option open to the TC to produce documents in a timely manner is to use one of the other forms of document described in Section 5 of this Annex.